 - Classroom Meetings

 - WWJD recognition – staff will continue to recognize all student behaviour that demonstrates Ontario Catholic Graduate Expectations with a WWJD card.
 All staff are encouraged to recognize any student…not just those in their own classroom (i.e., a whole school approach to positive recognition).
 Students are also encouraged to recognise their peers for WWJD behaviours, actions, and words.
 Together, we can make our school community a better place for all.
-At the end of each week, two students from each class are selected at random and are recognized for their efforts via an announcement.
-All WWJD cards are distributed to students to take home at the end of each week.
+At the end of each week, students are selected at random and are recognized for their efforts via an announcement.
+All WWJD cards are posted to the WWJD Bulletin Board.

 - Religion & Family Life curriculum

 - PALS (Playground Activity Leaders in Schools) Program – “There is always room for one more.”

 - Intramurals Program (Primary, Junior and intermediate activities and leagues)

 - Clubs in the Learning Commons – Art Club, Games club, Lego club etc.